-In accordance with the Protected Disclosure Act 2014, the Council has appointed Mr. Brendan Fleming, Senior Executive Officer, Corporate Affairs and Governance Department to receive protected disclosures.
+In accordance with the Protected Disclosure Act 2014, the Council has appointed Mr. Brian Buckley, Senior Executive Officer, Corporate Affairs and Governance Department to receive protected disclosures.
 Contact details for the designated officer are set out below -

 By email: firstname.lastname@example.org

 By post: Senior Executive Officer, Corporate Affairs and Governance Department, County Hall, Swords, Co.
 Dublin.
 Telephone: 01- 8905798

 Disclosures can also be made to the Chairperson of the Audit Committee.
 The Chairperson is the sole designated member of the Audit Committee to whom employees can make a disclosure.
 The Chairperson can be contacted by

 Post: Audit Committee Chairperson, c/o Internal Audit, Fingal County Council, County Hall, Main Street, Swords, Co.
 Dublin (Please mark Private & Confidential)